Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning

 \subsection{RQ3 - Impact of Market Liquidity on VCRB}

 As per our initial hypothesis (H$_{13}$), VCRB trading performed significantly better in the more liquid market (ES).
-This was shown by rejecting the null hypothesis, as the VCRB bars were able to classify with significantly better performance on the ES dataset for all the considered configurations.
-Looking at the model performance for both instruments in Figure~\ref{fig:VCRBesB6PRAUCSuppl}, one sees that the method performs consistently better for ES dataset with differences in a range between 0.02 and 0.08.
+This was shown by rejecting the null hypothesis, as the VCRB bars were able to classify with significantly better performance on the ES dataset for all the considered configurations (Tables~\ref{tab:RQ3} and~\ref{tab:SupplRQ3}).
+Looking at the model performance for both instruments in Figure~\ref{fig:VCRBesB6PRAUCSuppl}, one sees that the method performs generally better for the ES dataset with up to 0.04 differences of PR-AUC, and two cases where B6 has a marginally better performance.
 This is something expected as with more liquidity comes more impact from the volume-based features.
-This is also reflected in the number of Point of Controls, with ever increasing identified points correlating to an increase in liquidity (more recent years).
+This is also reflected in the number of Points of Control, with ever-increasing identified points correlating to an increase in liquidity (more recent years).

-One of the reasons of the better performance for ES dataset is much larger number of extracted patterns in the ES market (Table~\ref{tab:extrData}).
-We can also observe from the results in Tab~\ref{tab:RQ3}, that the PR-AUC of the prediction is significantly higher for the more liquid market (Seen graphically in the supplementary materials in Fig.~\ref{fig:CBnoInfPrecisionSuppl}.
-Finally we also see a better backtesting performance for the more liquid asset in Fig~\ref{fig:VOLsharpeProfit}.
-Interestingly, we see that Sharpe ratios have the same character of changes across configurations and even instruments.
+One of the potential reasons for the better performance of the ES dataset is a much larger number of extracted patterns in the ES market (Table~\ref{tab:extrData}), hence more training data is available.
+Finally, we see a better backtesting performance for the more liquid asset in Fig~\ref{fig:VOLsharpeProfit}, which supports our formal findings.
+Interestingly, we see that Sharpe Ratios have a similar character of changes across configurations, especially for B6.
 There is less similarity between the two pattern extraction methods.
-While it is a known fact that most of financial instruments are related, making it hard to diversify risks, we see that these relations cause similar impacts on the trading performance.
-This might suggest that using the same trading approach across instruments might not contribute to risks diversification to the expected extent, and requires careful prior research.
+While it is a known fact that most financial instruments are related, making it hard to diversify risks, we see that these relations cause similar impacts on the trading performance.
+This might suggest that using the same trading approach across instruments might not contribute to risk diversification to the expected extent, and requires careful prior research.